 The only significant change thereafter was the addition of the barcode at bottom front showing the date and your membership number.
 This was added in 2014.
 Each card had a different colour patch in the top left under the words Membership Card although for our editors tastes 2013 and 2018 were the same.
 This annoys him greatly for some reason.

 2017/18 saw the introduction of e-cards that could be downloaded to your phone.
 Now while they are convenient and its a lot harder to forget your phone than it is to forget your AGB card as you rush out to a shoot … they aren’t a physical, tactile thing.
 Admittedly they did include a pdf of your card in the notification/link to card email.
-In case, I assume, you have an arts and crafts moment and wanted to make your own!
+In case, I assume, you have an arts and crafts moment and wanted to make your own card!
 Personally I hope the e-card never completely replaces that rectangular piece of plasticard … my medal/trophy cabinet needs something to display!

 So Happy New Card Day and welcome to another year of archery.